Tsimina/Medical-Image-Diagnosis/README.md

 This repository contains 3 models:
 - Baseline MobileNetV2
 - MobileNetV2 with Lipschitz Regularization
-- MobileNetV2 Deffensive Distilation model
+- MobileNetV2 Defensive Distillation model

 ### Baseline MobileNetV2 configuration
 For the baseline configuration we utilised a clasic MobilenetV2 architecture.